stephenbradshaw/stephenbradshaw.github.io/_posts/2025-05-07-azure-service-C2-forwarding.markdown

 **Basics**

 * Function App Name: Select a function app name.
 The value you choose must be globally unique and will form part of the URL used to access the app.
 I chose `mytestfunctionxyz123` as my name.
-* Region: North Central US
+* Region: West Central US
 * Runtime stack: Python
 * Version: 3.12
 * Instance size: 2048 MB